 Additionally, multiple 2018 trends have been observed in terms of rewards.
 First, retail merchandise has been decreasing in popularity as form of employee compensation.
 Despite the former popularity of these items, there’s been a societal shift towards less ‘garage clutter’ and more cash-based rewards (Messina, 2018).
 And secondly, there’s been a change in the role of rewards as motivators for employee performance.
 While the intrinsic satisfaction of ‘going above and beyond’ used to be a key motivator, more companies now view rewards as an effective form of extrinsic motivation for their employees (Cerasoli, Nicklin, & Ford, 2014).
 So both these changes signal the changing employee perceptions of rewards.

-With the upcoming New Year, companies are starting to brainstorm ideas for enhancing their employee recognition strategies.
+With the upcoming New Year, companies are starting to brainstorm ideas for enhancing their employee reward strategies.
 The growing demand for more public and frequent recognition should pressure companies into adopting more routine acknowledgement processes – in order to retain top-performers (Payne, 2017).
 And data links between workplace recognition and employee outcomes will exponentially increase.
 There will be a growing demand to investigate the impact of employee recognition on staff retention – but only 14% of companies have platforms with the proper reporting tools (Heller, 2017).
 So both predictions will require some type of digital platform that can not only facilitate the recognition process, but also provide metrics around its impact on the employee experience.

 Similarly, companies should also decide which types of rewards to prioritize for their employees.
 Given changing preferences from material to monetary goods, cash-based rewards are going to become the norm for employee recognition.
 According to Recognize’s November 2018 client survey, cash rewards (e.g. gift cards, cash, and certificates) ranked as the 3 most popular employee incentives for motivation.
 And extrinsic rewards are predicted to become the core motivators for employee performance.
 Since intrinsic motivation alone is no longer enough to maximize employee productivity, more companies will need to offer extrinsic rewards to drive employee performance (Danna, 2018).
 So ultimately these predictions require companies to rethink the form and motivational potential of their employee rewards.